ABEM Certification Testing

 Call ABEM with any questions you have regarding the examination, examination requirements or the examination registration process at 517-332-4800.

 First-time test takers must create a Pearson VUE web account.
-Please note that account creation may require up to 24 hours.
-You will be notified by email when your account is activated.
 Appointments may be made up to one business day in advance.

 After you schedule your test, Pearson VUE will send a confirmation letter listing your test date, your testing time, the address and phone number of the test center, and directions to the test center.